gis-ops/docker-valhalla/README.md

 - `serve_tiles`: `True` starts the valhalla service.
 Default `True`.
 - `tileset_name`: The name of the resulting graph on disk.
 Very useful in case you want to build multiple datasets in the same directory.
 Default `valhalla_tiles`.
 - `traffic_name`: The name of the traffic.tar.
 Again, useful for serving mulitple traffic archives from the same directory.
 If empty, i.e. "", then no traffic archive will be built.
 Default `traffic.tar`.
 - `update_existing_config`: `True` updates missing keys in existing valhalla.json.
-Useful for updating stale config whiles to include newly introduced config parameters.
+Useful for updating stale config files to include newly introduced config parameters.
 Default `True`.

 ## Container recipes